carlosivanr/hugo_website/content/guides/correlation-and-regression/2021-09-17-regression/index.en.markdown

 ---

 The following describes a Python-based workflow for creating a linear regression model to examine e-commerce data from an online clothing store.
-The store is attempting to learn where to focus their efforts on to increase their yearly sales.
-All data are fabricated and were sourced from the Pierian Data Machine Learning course hosted on Udemy.com.
+The store is attempting to learn where to focus their efforts to increase their yearly sales.
+All data are fabricated and were sourced from the Python for Data Science and Machine Learning Bootcamp by Pieran Data hosted on Udemy.com.